Last Updated on 02/11/2025

 5. Social Media Profiles

-Links to a website’s social media accounts assist in connecting the audience across platforms.
+Links to a website’s social media accounts help connect the audience across different platforms.
 It allows users to navigate smoothly from the website to social media networks.

 Tips for Using Sitewide Links